Family Trust Update – Exclude a Beneficiary

 The Family Trust Update to get rid of unwanted Beneficiaries does five things:

-- confirms or changes your Back-up Appointors (these are the people that control the Family Trust after you die)
+4. confirms or changes your Back-up Appointors (these are the people who control the Family Trust after you die)

 Firstly and primarily, the Deed of Variation seeks to remove a person from your Family Trust.
 This is so that they can no longer get anything from your Family Trust.